przemek83/wble/README.md

 To use it as external project via Cmake you may check how it is done in my other project called Volbx.

+# Usage
+Easiest way is to check examples subproject where you can find how to create and interact with each widget included in this library.
+Alternatively tests subroject can be checked or my other project called Volbx where widgets from this library are used.

 # Widgets